jcurl/RJCP.DLL.Log/apps/DltDump/docs/design.md

 ![Filter No Context](out/diagrams/domainfilternocontext/Domain.Filter.NoContext.svg)

-The flow with context is slightly complexer and can be used to identify the more general use case:
+The flow with context is slightly more complex and can be used to identify the more general use case:

 ![Filter with Context](out/diagrams/domainfiltercontext/Domain.Filter.Context.svg)